 Our five and 10-year reports are designed to offer an interim measure of our ongoing performance, but it is the 20-year returns that show whether or not we are meeting the objectives set by our Client, the Government.

 Our approach to risk management is multi-pronged:

-Managing legal and regulatory compliance risks to ensure that GIC and our clients’ interests are protected and that we comply with applicable laws and regulations;
+- Managing legal, regulatory and compliance risks to safeguard the reputation and interests of GIC and our Client, and to comply with applicable laws and regulations;

 Our investment framework capitalises on our core strengths:

 - Our ability to take a long-term investment perspective